mkahola/igt/docs/faq.md

 ### What is IGT GPU Tools?

 IGT GPU Tools is a collection of low-level tests and utilities used to validate and debug Linux DRM (Direct Rendering Manager) graphics drivers.
-It focuses primarily on Intel GPUs but supports other platforms in varying degrees.
+It focuses primarily on display testing.
+It supports GPU-specific testing for Intel and AMD.
+Other platforms are supported in varying degrees.

 ### How do I build IGT?